Homotopy Type of Intersections of Real Bruhat Cells in Dimension 6: Permutation

 \subsection{The New non-Contractible Component}

-Another connected component homotopically equivalent to $\mathbb{S}^1$, and thus non-contractible, was found with CW complex of dimension 3.
-This component consists of four 3-cells that are attached together, generating a solid torus.
-Additionally, some 2-cells are attached like wings, which do not alter the homotopy type of the component.
+Another connected component homotopically equivalent to $\mathbb{S}^1$, and therefore non-contractible, was found with a CW complex of dimension $3$.
+This component consists of four $3$-cells attached together to form a solid torus.
+In addition, several $2$-cells are attached as wings, without changing its homotopy type.
+The component corresponds to the orbits $\mathcal{O}_{\hat{a}_3\acute{\sigma}}$ and $\mathcal{O}_{\hat{a}_1\hat{a}_3\acute{\sigma}}$

 Let us go through the step by step construction of this component, adding the 3-cells one by one until we attach the last one with the first to generate the solid torus.
 Note that in some cells, we have vertices connected to only one edge.
 In some of these cases, we connect them with an edge in another solid, thus generating the mentioned wings.